 Continuing Education curricula include a state-approved Adult High School Diploma program, General Educational Development program, and a variety of preparatory level programs.
-The College is a member of the American Association of Community Colleges.
 Degree, diploma, and preparatory programs (including high school) are approved for veterans.
 As a member of the North Carolina Community College System, Randolph Community College offers occupational and adult education to meet the educational needs of the youth and adults served by the College.
 The College accepts men and women for enrollment in a wide variety of subjects designed to meet the changing technology and complex social development of its community.